sebasvila/fif/content/posts/schaublin13-noise/index.md

 All this reasoning conduced me to think in a single important cause: the velocity fluctuation of the drive system, that is the Reeves variable speed driver of the machine.

+# Finally, the belts

+Having concluded that the cause would be the variable speed belt driver, I checked again the pulleys alignment and its shape.
+I saw no fault.
+Following, I tried to modify the belts tension.
+By some intuition I first increased the tension in small steps with no success.
+After that, I proceed by decreasing the tension until reached a point where the rattle dissapeared.
+Alehop!!
+Incredible...

+The next video, shows clearly the rattling noise before tweaking the belt tension.
+Note that only the two involved gears are in the gearbox and there is no oil.
+In the next video, the belt tension was modified.
+The rattle disappeared and only in the very low range of speed can be heared (by the end of the video).

+{{< youtube id="a07g1CW5SYY" >}}

+{{< youtube id="KByugHNjJhw" >}}

+It seems that the optimum belt tension is critical to assure a smooth circular motion.

+# To wrap up

+This has been a very odd adventure with a happy end.
+All began with the unexpected noise during the first run of the machine.
+The cause was discovered soon: the heavily worn out bronze bearing.
+I had high hopes on the replacement of the bearing.
+The result, however, become
+upsetting: a heavy noise remained (that some time after I discovered it should be described as rattle).
+This pushed myself to a kind of crazy race to understand what was the cause: measuring, mounting, unmouting, reading,...
+At the end, the cause was really simple: too much tension on the belts.
+Many weeks, and many work to end in a so easy thing.
+A big experience after all.